ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 executed by Ethereum VM.
 The following [Solidity function](https://solidity.readthedocs.io/en/develop/introduction-to-smart-contracts.html#subcurrency-example) implements a transfer of tokens from `sender` to `receiver`.
-The transaction starts when `sender` calls this function on an instance of the contract and ends when the function returns.
+The transaction starts when `sender` calls this function on an instance of a contract and ends when the function returns.

 ```